A-Solo-Engineer/Sapien/README.md

 - Reward signal formal definition
 - Axiomatic floor proposal
 - Contradiction resolution framework

-There is no implementation yet.
-Phase 2 begins with a documented specification complete enough for an independent prototype.

 See [ROADMAP.md](ROADMAP.md) for the full development plan.